 - Global Management

 They all border or huddle around the same thing: having people with different cultural backgrounds and upbringing work harmoniously and effectively in one location.
-What I mean with a multicultural team is a team that works in one location.
+What I mean by a multicultural team is a team that works in one location.
 Of course, within one organization you can have different locations across the globe where people with different cultural backgrounds work.
 It is there where Global Management comes in.

-Working with Different Cultures is Not Easy
+Cross-Cultural Management is Not Easy

 In a survey done some time back (in fact this kind of survey has been done many times over) the same thing comes up time and again: Managing people from different cultures is not easy.
 Cross-cultural management is hard.
 A lot harder than people think from the start.